pymontecarlo/pymontecarlo/doc/www/index.rst

 pyMonteCarlo is written in Python, a cross-platform object-oriented programming language.
 It is licensed under the GNU GPL v3.
-Binary version for Windows and Linux Debian are available to :ref:`download`.
+Binary version for Windows and Linux Debian are available to :doc:`download`.

 Getting started
 ###############